thcheetah777/CodeReference/README.md

 If you have any *feedback*, *bug* or *idea* to give, please post it in the *[Issues](https://github.com/thcheetah777/programming-reference/issues)* section.
 You should first check if anyone has posted the same issue before you post one.

 ## Contributing
-If you want to contribute, you can email me at *thcheetah777@gmail.com*
+If you want to contribute, you can email *thcheetah777@gmail.com*

 ### Assets
 If you are contributing, you can put assets in the [Assets](https://github.com/thcheetah777/programming-reference/assets) folder I created in the repository